 "I was experiencing some symptoms that are associated with ovarian cancer – I was bloated, I felt full after two mouthfuls of food, and I needed to urinate more often and lost complete bladder control.

-I also experienced very painful heartburn and a sharp pain in my side.
+I also experienced very painful heartburn and sharp pelvic pain in one side.
 The pain was unbearable and my side became visibly swollen.

-I went to the doctor she felt my side and sent an appointment out very quickly for an ultrasound.
+I went to the doctor about my symptoms.
+She felt my stomach and side and sent an appointment out very quickly for an ultrasound.

-The doctor at the hospital said I had a large cyst on my ovary and referred me for a CA125 blood test.
+The doctor at the hospital said I had a large cyst on my ovary and referred me for a CA125 blood test (the blood test for ovarian cancer).
 When I received the results, the doctor told me I had ovarian cancer.